Year Established: 1978

 Communications: Division website and Facebook

 The PEI Division is much about family.
-The members of the division not only care for their own, but stay in tune with the events and circumstances of others, those who have served in the Force, but are not members, as well as those who still serve.
+The members of the division not only care for their own, but stay in tune with the events and circumstances of others, those who have served in the Force, but are not members of the Veterans’ Association, as well as those who still serve.
 Members propose initiatives and action to support the broader RCMP family regardless of their membership status.
 Of particular note, the widowed spouses and partners of former members are considered as ”Associate Members“ and are included by invitation to events.
 Members of the Veterans’ Association are by their nature tremendous volunteers.
-They are active and supportive to numerous Community Organizations (e.g.: Rotary, Lions Club, Shriners); numerous Church Organizations (e.g.: Knights of Columbus, Lay Ministers, and so on).
-When and as requested, the Association considers financial contributions and requests to support through participation various charities (e.g.: Heart and Stroke, Cancer, etc.).
+They are active and supportive to numerous Community Organizations (e.g.: Rotary, Lions Club, Shriners); numerous Church Organizations (e.g.: Knights of Columbus, the Lay Ministry, and so on).
+When and as requested, the Association considers financial contributions and requests to support through participation various charities (e.g.: Heart and Stroke Foundation, Foundation, Alzheimer’s Society, and so on).
 Additionally, many Veterans are actively involved in the federal, provincial and municipal political landscapes through direct representation of party support.